PStar1980/SkyWeb/docs/assets/screenshots/README.md

 - The root README uses a compact subset of these screenshots.
 - Portfolio and demo docs may reference the full set.
 - Avoid committing images with secrets, local credentials, access tokens, browser downloads, or private personal data.

+## Generated Zip Policy

+Screenshots may be present in the GitHub working tree, but normal generated repo handoff zips intentionally exclude image binaries.
+This keeps project-file uploads small while preserving screenshot references for GitHub rendering.
+If a full visual archive is ever needed, regenerate the repo zip with image inclusion enabled from SkyServer tooling.